The British love affair with Australia has waned then waxed, but resolutely endures. But how easy is it to emigrate there?

-Of course Australia has long been a favourite destination for Brits seeking to escape our temperate weather for sunnier climes.
+Of course, Australia has long been a favourite destination for Brits seeking to escape our temperate weather for sunnier climes.
 Back in the day, there were plenty of jobs to be had, and it was cheaper too, providing a perceived better quality of life.

-In the last decade the story has been very different.
+In the last decade, the story has been very different.
 Property prices have soared, returning tourists tell tales of hugely expensive living costs in the cities, and you needed valuable skills and qualifications to obtain work in the former land of plenty.

-But times are a-changin'.
+But times are a-changing'.
 Australia is currently undertaking the largest migrant intake in history: 190,000 permanent visas are to be issued in the 2014-15 programme year.
 IT workers and those with engineering qualifications, in particular, are encouraged to try their luck.

 Why Now is a Good Time to Emigrate

 The reason for throwing the doors open is there's a boom underway in some industries, reports business consultancy IBISWorld.
-The oil and gas sector is expected to offer the best employment prospects over the next five years, with job opportunities expected to grow by 11 per cent annually.
+The oil and gas sector is expected to offer the best employment prospects over the next five years, with job opportunities expected to grow by 11 percent annually.

 The jobs boom comes as Australia rolls out some $200 billion in oil and gas projects, as it moves to become the world's largest exporter of liquefied natural gas by the end of the decade.